Javadyakuza/TIP3-Docs/Deployments/Internal/Transfer.md

         // Rendering the output
         transferTokenRes = !transferTokenRes ?
 "Failed" :  transferTokenRes;
-        this.$refs.transferTokenOutput.innerHTML = transferTokenRes;
+        this.loadingText = transferTokenRes;
   }

    async function transferTokensToWallet(){
-          this.$refs.WalletTransferTokenOutput.innerHTML = "Processing ..."
+          this.loadingText2 = ""
         if (
             this.$refs.actionWalletTokenRootAddress.value == ""

         ){
-            toast("Token root address field is required !",0) this.$refs.WalletTransferTokenOutput.innerHTML = "Failed"
+            toast("Token root address field is required !",0) this.loadingText2 = "Failed"
             return
         }
         if (